Open-Systems-Pharmacology/docs/part-3/pk-sim-creating-individuals.md

 This is the only instance in PK-Sim where a a building block is referencing another building block.

 {% hint style="warning" %}
-Please note that when selecting an expression profile with an individual, the expression profile is linked directly to the individual.
+Please note that when adding an expression profile to an individual, the expression profile is linked directly to the individual.
 Any modification performed in the expression profile will be immediately reflected into the individual.
-This is the reason all parameters are read-only in the individual.
+This is the reason why all parameters are read-only in the individual.
 {% endhint %}

 For details on how to create an expression profile, please see [PK-Sim® - Expression Profile](pk-sim-expression-profile.md).